Transcendent-Tapir/Spectral-Sleuths/index.md

 - A mystery club in a high school
 - trying to prove yourself to a forum of paranormal enthusiasts

+As a distortion dice game, this is based on the same system used in [Distorted Domains](https://pennylescroche.github.io/Distorted-Domains).
+Since Distorted Domains is the more developed game, please look there for more information about how the system works and how to run it.

 4 stats